 Cuba is one of the most welcoming places on earth.
-If that’s not reason enough to visit, lined with over 300 magnificent white sand beaches, adorned with palm trees and palapas, Cuba’s coastline is out of this world.
-This Caribbean island also boasts an exquisite culture and fascinating history which is expressed in everyday life through the constant buzz of music, the clitter clatter of classic cars and the happy-go-lucky nature of its people.
+If that’s not reason enough to visit then its coastline lined with over 300 magnificent white sand beaches, adorned with palm trees and palapas are sure to twist your arm.
+This Caribbean gem also boasts an exquisite culture and fascinating history that’s expressed in everyday life through the constant buzz of music, the clitter clatter of classic cars and the happy-go-lucky nature of its people.

 History, history and more history

 Home to nine UNESCO world heritage sites, Cuba is bursting with exciting cultural and historical locations waiting to be explored.
 From the remains of the first 19th-century coffee plantations in the foothills of the Sierra Maestra to the unique character of Old Havana and its fortification system, your inner historian will have an absolute field day as you unearth the magical island’s past.

 Aside from the spectacular landscapes and breathtaking beaches, the people of Cuba are what make this island so special.
 Underpinning the cultural fabric of the land, you’ll be met with some of the most friendly and honest people on the planet who take pride in their history and who will be only too happy to share it with you.

 With a severe lack of technology, socialising has become a necessity and as you walk around the cobbled streets you’ll see old men playing chess, small children playing sports and young couples embracing all that life has to offer.

 The roads of Cuba are like a living, breathing car museum packed with old school American vehicles from the 1940s and 1950s.
 As a result of the trade embargo between the USA and Cuba in 1962, it was impossible to buy new cars or even new car parts, and the ingenuitive Cubans have been re-mastering and rebuilding everything from Chevrolets to Fords ever since.
 You won’t find cars like this anywhere else in the world.